"the radiant young soprano... floated velvet-gloved high notes"

 About Rachel

 American Soprano Rachel Blaustein was recently named a Grand Finalist in the 2022 Metropolitan Opera Laffont Competition.
-She began the 2022/23 season with a return to Opera Theatre of Saint Louis, singing Pamina in their digital series' The Magic Flute.
-She debuted with Maryland Lyric Opera as Nannetta (Falstaff) and Annapolis Opera as Contessa (Le nozze di Figaro), and she appeared in concert with Opera Edwardsville, The New Choral Society, and The Mid-Atlantic Symphony.
-Making her debut with Odyssey Opera, she reprised the role of Autonoe (The Lord of Cries) and went on to make the commercial recording of the work with Boston Modern Orchestra Project.
-This summer, she made her Carnegie Hall debut in Carmina Burana, debuts with the Ravinia Festival, and reprised the role of Micól in The Garden of the Finzini-Continis in Florence, Italy.
-In the 23/24 season, she looks forward to performances as Gilda (Rigoletto) with Opera Delaware and Opera Baltimore.
+She spent the summer reprising the role of Micól in The Garden of the Finzini-Continis in Florence, Italy.
+She made her Carnegie Hall debut as the soprano soloist in Carmina Burana and debuted with the Ravinia Festival as Second Spirit in their production of Die Zauberflöte.
+In the 23/24 season, she looks forward to her debut as Gilda (Rigoletto) with Opera Delaware and Opera Baltimore.
 She appears in concert with Opera Omaha, in recital with Academy Art Museum, and as the soprano soloist in Handel's Messiah with Indianapolis Symphony Orchestra.
-She returns to The Metropolitan Opera for her second workshop with the company, this time as Sarah Kavalier in The Amazing Adventures of Kavalier & Clay (Mason Bates, composer; Gene Scheer, librettist).
+She covers Gretel (Hansel and Gretel) with Opera Tampa and returns to The Metropolitan Opera for her second workshop with the company, this time as Sarah Kavalier in The Amazing Adventures of Kavalier & Clay (Mason Bates, composer; Gene Scheer, librettist).
+Upcoming debuts include Rusalka (Rusalka) with Pacific Opera Project and Jocelyn Jordan (The Manchurian Candidate) with Austin Opera.